The purple, pear-shaped fruit displayed in the produce section of the grocery store only tells a small part of the eggplant’s story.

 Native to Asia, where it’s still found growing wild as a perennial, eggplant has been used for thousands of years.

-And while mostly enjoyed for its edible fruit, it also has a history of medicinal use.
+And while mostly enjoyed for its edible fruit, it has a history of medicinal use as well.

 Vegetative parts and roots from wild eggplant species, including Solanum americanum and S. insanum, have been documented as a sedative and in the treatment of skin issues, such as rashes and sores.

-Crushed seeds from multiple species were once used to treat toothaches.
+Crushed seeds from multiple species were once used to treat toothache.